Red Line Agreement

 Years later, Walter C. Teagle of Standard Oil of New Jersey remarked that the agreement was “a damn bad move”.
 However, it served to define the sphere of operations of TPC's successor, the Iraq Petroleum Company (IPC).
 The writer Stephen Hemsley Longrigg, a former IPC employee, noted that "the Red Line Agreement, variously assessed as a sad case of wrongful cartelization or as an enlightened example of international co‑operation and fair-sharing, was to hold the field for twenty years and in large measure determined the pattern and tempo of oil development over a large part of the Middle East".
-Apart from Saudi Arabia and Bahrain where ARAMCO and BAPCO prevailed, IPC monopolized oil exploration inside the Red Line during this period.
+Apart from Saudi Arabia and Bahrain where Saudi Aramco and Bahrain Petroleum Company prevailed, IPC monopolized oil exploration inside the Red Line during this period.

 American oil companies Standard Oil of New Jersey and Socony-Vacuum were partners in IPC and therefore bound by the Red Line Agreement.
 When they were offered a partnership with ARAMCO to develop the oil resources of Saudi Arabia, their partners in IPC refused to release them from the agreement.
 After the Americans claimed that World War II had ended the Red Line Agreement, protracted legal proceedings with Gulbenkian followed.
 Eventually the case was settled out of court and the American partners were allowed to join ARAMCO.
-The Red Line Agreement became a legacy document after this date, as IPC continued to operate existing concessions under its terms but the shareholder companies were allowed independently to seek new oil concessions across the Middle East.
+The Red Line Agreement became a legacy document after this date, as IPC continued to operate existing concessions under its terms but the shareholder companies were allowed to independently seek new oil concessions across the Middle East.